masaid2244/ISTQB-CTFL-Certification-Guide-PK-By-Masaid-Zeb/README.md

-# **ISTQB Certified Tester Foundation Level (CTFL) Exam Guide for Pakistani  🇵🇰 Aspirants**
+# ✨**ISTQB CTFL 🏅 Exam Guide for Pakistani 🇵🇰 Aspirants**

-Welcome to this comprehensive guide to help you prepare for and pass the **ISTQB (International Software Testing Qualifications Board) Certified Tester Foundation Level (CTFL)** exam!
+Welcome to this comprehensive guide to help you prepare for and pass the **ISTQB (International Software Testing Qualifications Board) CTFL (Certified Tester Foundation Level)** exam!
 This guide includes step-by-step instructions, preparation tips, important resources, and links. 🏆

 ---
 ## 🔍 **What is ISTQB®?**